 Deep tissue massage is not for everyone, because it may be too intense.
 But having a chair with a range of intensity options gives you control over the depth of the treatment.
 The Panasonic MA-J7, for instance, is crafted to bestow the most lifelike massage in the industry today, Therapeutic deep tissue massage is the trademark of this chair, with adjustable intensity from gentle all the way to “vigorous” and beyond.

-Trigger point massage is similar to deep tissue in that is goes much more deeply into the muscle than Swedish massage.
+Trigger point massage is similar to deep tissue in that it goes much more deeply into the muscle than Swedish massage.
 Trigger points are tight areas within a muscle that cause pain in another area of the body.
 Trigger point massage identifies and releases tight points within a muscle: the trigger point.
-Again, the MA-J7 might be the perfect choice.
-Its hyper-advanced sensors work at one hundred times per second to deliver a personalized massage experience to over thousand points on your back and neck.
+Again, the Panasonic MAJ7 might be a perfect choice.
+Its hyper-advanced sensors work one hundred times per second to deliver a personalized massage experience to over a thousand points on your back and neck.

 The Benefits of Massage

 Massage offers a wide range of benefits for addressing chronic pain.
 It increases serotonin, the body’s natural anti-pain chemical, which reduces pain naturally.
 As it reduces pain, it increases the range of motion.
 Everyday movements, as well as more intentional physical exercise, get easier with a trip to your massage chair.

 As you sink into the welcoming arms of your chair, anxiety almost immediately melts away and your mood improves.
 At the end of the day, massage therapy increases your ability to get deep, restorative sleep so you can heal.

 Finally, those with debilitating diseases do not receive enough touch as family and friends see them as fragile and are afraid of hurting them.
 A massage chair can offer a sense of caring touch, even in the absence of the human factor.

 Try out a Massage Chair for Your Aches and Pains